| The Global SoS Network

 |

-The Business of Postal Services
+BEST DEMOCRATIC PRACTICE: The Real Business of Postal Services

-In 2011, Ms. Kira Sheveleva made a video as an entry for a Russia Post worker-of-the-year contest.
+In 2011, Ms. Kira Sheveleva made a video as an entry for a Russian Post worker-of-the-year contest.
 This was two years before Mr. Vladimir Putin, President of the Russian Federation -the only world leader who has designated his nation's postal service as a strategic institution, initiated a much-needed postal reform project that nowadays has paused.
-Hopefully, the Russian postal reform project will be re-initiated towards its critical and very valuable conclusion.
-Postal services are extremely valuable because of -for example- their capacity to enable constituent-legislator communication as a precursor to legislative accountability (SDG 16.7), and because of their ability for mobilizing local resources (SDG 17.1) for the upkeep of a crumbling infrastructure (SDG 9.1), of which a small sample is briefly visible in the video.
-Image: © Kira Sheveleva, Russian Post worker in Bely Yar, Siberia.
+Hopefully, the Russian postal reform project will be re-initiated towards its critical conclusion.
+Postal services are extremely valuable because of -for example- their capacity to enable constituent-legislator communication as a precursor to legislative accountability (SDG 16.7), and because of their ability for helping mobilize local resources (SDG 17.1) for the upkeep of a crumbling infrastructure (SDG 9.1), of which a small sample is briefly visible in her video.

 Equipped with a clearer view of what lies ahead, the network has also found that sustainability ultimately depends upon Best Democratic Practice; the application of the right techniques through the technological interface that some sectors, that is, some residents of successful countries use nowadays for exercising their democratic power.
 The correct use of this technological interface needs to be optimized, scaled up, and then systematized globally so that human society can streamline its collective intelligence and eliminate the constraints to sustainable development.